stdevPavelmc/FAASGS/README.md

 Just download it here: [WXtoImage deb package for ARM](https://www.wxtoimgrestored.xyz/beta/wxtoimg-armhf-2.11.2-beta.deb) or browse the site for other architectures.

-To install it copy it to your SBC computer and run (Debian based distros):
+To install it copy it to your SBC computer and run (Debian based distribution):

 ```sh
 sudo dpkg -i wxtoimg-armhf-2.11.2-beta.deb